Water Wolf Camera

 We purchased a Water Wolf Camera to see what has been happening to our baits and lures as we fished them.
-Many times we have fished an area where we knew fish lurked but we would come away without a bite, or we would see something took our bait without out noticing it.
+Many times we have fished an area where we knew fish lurked but we would come away without a bite.

 With the Water Wolf Camera, we have observed turtles stealing our bait and small fish like Bluegill and Sunfish pick clean our baited hooks.
-Moreover, we have seen larger fish look and turnaway from live baits that we are fishing in our local ponds.
+Moreover, we have seen larger fish look and turn away from live baits when fishing in our local ponds.

-We also have observed Catfish and Bass strike but shortly release our bait without getting hooked.
+We also have observed Catfish and Bass strike but soon after drop our bait.
 Interesting to see, is when a fish makes several attempts to take our bait before finally getting hooked.

-So far, the Water Wolf Camera has done its job, providing us video of what has happened to our baits.
-Our next step it to try the camera while trolling lures for White Bass and Stripers in our local lakes.
+So far, the Water Wolf Camera has done its job, providing us video of what happened to our baits as they sat waiting for a fish to bite.
+Our next step is it to try the camera while trolling lures for White Bass and Stripers in our local lakes.
 More to come in the near future!